-Philippe Etienne MBA, BSc (Phys) (Pharm)
+Philippe Etienne MBA, BSc (Phys) (Pharm) GAICD Non-Executive Director

 Mr Etienne joined the Company as a Non-Executive Director on 1 January 2015.
-He is a Non-Executive Director and Deputy Chair of Cleanaway Waste Management Limited and Aristocrat Leisure Limited.
+He is a Non-Executive Director and Chair of Cleanaway Waste Management Limited (appointed Chair 20 September 2023) and Non-Executive Director of Aristocrat Leisure Limited.
 Mr Etienne is also a former Non-Executive Director of Sedgman Limited and the former Managing Director and Chief Executive Officer of Innovia Security Pty Ltd.